Overview

 Files on the destination folder will be overwritten; however, if this directory contains other information (including other .feature files) you may need to remove them before generating the .feature files into this directory.

-How Xray generates the .feature files with the Scenarios/Background from existing Test or Precondition Issues is described in Xray technical documentation (e.g., Xray cloud docs, Xray server/DC docs).
+Note: how Xray generates the .feature files with the Scenarios/Background from existing Test or Precondition issues is described in Xray technical documentation (e.g., Xray cloud docs, Xray server/DC docs).

 ---|---|---|---|---|